nickyfoto/Blog/_posts/2018-10-08-eigenvalue-and-eigenvector.md

 0 & 2
 \end{bmatrix}$$

-Notice that those scalar multiples -1 and 2, which are the eigenvalues of $\hat{i}$ and  $\hat{j}$, sit on the diagonal of our matrix and every other entry is a 0.
+Notice that those scalar multiples -1 and 2, which are the eigenvalues of $$\hat{i}$$ and  $$\hat{j}$$, sit on the diagonal of our matrix and every other entry is a 0.
 For a diagonal matrix, in fact, all the basis vectors are eigenvectors, with the diagonal entries of this matrix being their eigenvalues.

 Diagonal matrices makes it easier to multiply itself a whole bunch of times.